MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 3 - Implement the SysExtensionSerializer framework.md

 6. In **Designer**, navigate to the **Data Sources** node, and then expand the **CustTable** data source.

-7. Select **Data Sources** for the child data sources, and then right-click **Data Sources** to open the context menu and select **New Data Source**.
+7. Select **Data Sources** for the child data source, and then right-click **Data Sources** to open the context menu and select **New Data Source**.

 8. Enter the following on the new **QueryEmbeddedDataSource1** data source